dimaslanjaka/static-blog-generator/source/_posts/2017/07/how-to-resolve-submit-button-adsense.md

 lang: en
 location: ""
 modified: 2017-07-23T03:14:00.312+07:00
-subtitle: AdSense brings me back to the beginning every time I clickSubmit .
-The submit button for adsense is not working or it is home this is
+subtitle: AdSense brings me back to the beginning every time I clickSubmit.The submit button for adsense is not working or it is home this is
 tags:
   - Adsense
 title: How to resolve the submit button adsense does not work or return to home